sayuloveit/battleship/README.md

 To Dos:

-1. Allow Bill to know his previous moves to prevent repeat moves
+1. fully separate view from controller
-2. Enhance Bill's logic
+2. perfect Bill's logic
-3. Flush out runner
-4. Add view